 How often an ETA is recalculated is its most valuable feature.
 Most of the pain associated with incorrect estimated events is not due to how correct or incorrect the estimate is, but how often the estimate is recalculated and updated.
 Ocean carriers today provide very few update estimates and those often are towards the end of a trip when not much can be done to mitigate the impact of a delay.
 Estimates that are recalculated every few hours and take into account the latest real-time statistical measurements of network velocity will identify potential delays far sooner and become more accurate as the shipment progresses.
 This means that update frequency is directly connected with exception identification.
 More updates means seeing wild swings in estimates sooner and now there is more time to act.

 Estimate or prediction accuracy is measured with the difference between the observed values and predicted values at a point in time.
 Measuring accuracy isn’t a challenge, but comparing the accuracy of two different approaches to generating estimates and predictions can start to dive into the weeds.
-Here is a great article that breaks down the four most common ways of comparing predictive model accuracy.
 Each approach has pros and cons, but for the sake of comparing ocean carrier estimates to a predictive engine approach we will use MAPE (Mean Absolute Percentage Error).
 Because this approach takes into account the percentage of accuracy it makes it much easier to compare models.
 We will be diving into the details of accuracy differences between the sources of estimate and predictions in a future blog post.

 Value of Estimates & Predictions